apache/nuttx/graphics/README.txt

 CONFIG_NX_PACKEDMSFIRST
-  If a pixel depth of less than 8-bits is used, then NX needs to know if the pixels pack from the MS to LS or from LS to MS CONFIG_NX_MOUSE
+  If a pixel depth of less than 8-bits is used, then NX needs to know if the pixels pack from the MS to LS or from LS to MS CONFIG_NX_XYINPUT
-  Build in support for mouse input.
+  Build in support for a X/Y positional input device such as a mouse or a touchscreen.
 CONFIG_NX_KBD
   Build in support of keypad/keyboard input.
 CONFIG_NXTK_BORDERWIDTH